microsoft/pxt-maker/libs/bluebird/README.md

-# adafruit
+# Bluebird

-The adafruit library.
+The Teknikio Bluebird library.